ktdevx/ktdevx.github.io/content/en/privacy-policy/index.md

 Google Analytics uses cookies to collect data without identifying individuals.
 For more information, please refer to [Google Analytics Terms of Service](https://marketingplatform.google.com/about/analytics/terms/us/) and [Privacy & Terms](https://policies.google.com/technologies/partner-sites).

 ## Advertising

+As an Amazon associate, this site receives income from qualified sales.

 This site uses Google AdSense, a third-party advertising service, to display ads based on user interests by using cookies.